Nassau County LLC Publication Costs & Fees: 2026 Guide

 Complete Service:

-- Preparing your publication notice
+- Preparing your publication notice to minimize line count

 - Managing the 6-week publication process

-- Collecting both affidavits
+- Collecting both affidavits of publication

 - Filing Certificate of Publication with NY DOS